UK-Generations-Study/Study-Documents/README.md

 # Study-Documents
-Study documents from the Breast Cancer Now Generations Study
+Study documents from the UK Generations Study (Breast Cancer Now Generations Study or BGS)